-(a) Serve as the Nominating Committee for the Medical Staff Officer Elections.
-Submit nominations for both MV and LG Chiefs of Staff and LG Vice Chiefs of Staff as required by the Bylaws.

-- (b) Review the Bylaws and the rules, regulations, procedures, and forms promulgated in connection therewith as necessary. - (c) Submit recommendations to the Medical Staff Executive Committee and to the Board of Directors for changes in these documents as necessary to reflect current medical staff practices. - (d) Receive and consider all matters referred to this body as may be referred by the Board of Directors, the Medical Staff Executive Committee, the Departments, the Chiefs of Staff and the Chief Executive Officer or designee.
+- (a) Serve as the Nominating Committee for the Medical Staff Officer Elections.
+Submit nominations for both MV and LG Chiefs of Staff and Vice-Chiefs of Staff as required by the Bylaws. - (b) Review the Bylaws and the rules, regulations, procedures, and forms promulgated in connection therewith as necessary. - (c) Submit recommendations to the Medical Staff Executive Committee and to the Board of Directors for changes in these documents as necessary to reflect current medical staff practices. - (d) Receive and consider all matters referred to this body as may be referred by the Board of Directors, the Medical Staff Executive Committee, the Departments, the Chiefs of Staff and the Chief Executive Officer or designee. - (e) Investigate and resolve level 2 and above breach in code of conduct and behavioral issues of medical staff with recommendations to the MEC. - (f) Review and Recommend Chairs and committee membership to MEC. - (g) Wellness, CME and Ethics Chairs will report directly to Leadership Council and MEC. - (h) To review any patient care quality related issues.